Texas Bowl: Texas Bowl introduction

 The Texas Bowl name and logo were officially unveiled on August 10, 2006, at a press conference along with conference affiliations for the bowl spots.
 The Big 12, Big East and Conference USA will be affiliated with the game, as well as Texas Christian University of the Mountain West.
 The 2006 matchup featured teams from the Big 12 and Big East Conferences.

 On December 3, 2006, Rutgers accepted an invitation to play Kansas State in the inaugural Texas Bowl.
 "We're ecstatic about having Rutgers," Texas Bowl director David Brady said.
 "This is a top-15 team that was three yards away from a BCS game.
 We couldn't be happier to have them here."

 2010 marked the eleventh consecutive year a bowl game has played in Houston, and the 40th year overall with a bowl game there (the Bluebonnet Bowl lasted 29 years).
 It was also announced on December 30, 2009, that ESPN Events would take over as part owner and operator of the game, while Lone Star Sports and Entertainment will maintain a stake in the bowl, and would be carried on ESPN.

 Sponsors

 On April 12, 2011, ESPN announced Meineke Car Care signed a three-year title sponsorship deal beginning in 2011, changing name of the bowl to the Meineke Car Care Bowl of Texas.
 On February 12, 2014, it was announced that AdvoCare will be the title sponsor for the bowl game.
 That sponsorship concluded after the 2016 game.
 On November 15, 2017, Academy Sports + Outdoors became the new title sponsor of the bowl.
 That sponsorship concluded after the 2019 game.

 On December 14, 2020, Mercari was announced as the new title sponsor of the game.
 The 2020 game was later canceled due to COVID-19 issues.
 On November 24, 2021, TaxAct was named as the new title sponsor of both the Texas Bowl and the Camellia Bowl.
+This arrangement remained in place through the 2023 edition.
+On December 4, 2024, Kinder's Flavors was named as the new title sponsor.